TwarcrafT/MyPlugin/README.md

 https://www.youtube.com/watch?v=h62CoXCAb44

 Okay this is the greatest feature of them all.
 You can add your Emotes and edit permissions of those emotes.
-SCPs are not in the permissions but enough people would ask for this feature it will be added.

 * To use emotes, type .me in to console.
 It will show avalible emotes.